Hickory, North Carolina: Economy

 Early industries such as wagon-making, as well as proximity to expansive forests and excellent transportation via two intersecting railroads, provided fertile ground for the emergence of the furniture industry.
 Likewise experience with textile manufacturing and easy access to power drove new industries in both fiber-optic cable and pressure-sensitive tape.
 Forty percent of the world's fiber optic cable is made in the Hickory area.

-Adhesive tape manufacturer Shurtape Technologies is based in Hickory and Fortune 500 network infrastructure provider CommScope, is based in nearby Claremont.
+Adhesive tape manufacturer Shurtape Technologies is based in Hickory, with network infrastructure provider CommScope having a facility in nearby Claremont.

 The furniture industry in Hickory is not as strong as in previous decades, but is still a primary component in the area economy.
 HSM (company) (formerly Hickory Springs, founded 1944) is a leading manufacturer of mattress coils.
 It is estimated 60% of the nation's furniture used to be produced within a 200 mi radius of Hickory.

 The Hickory area is marketed as a data-center corridor and is home to large data centers operated by Apple and Google.
 Apple's billion-dollar data center campus just south of Hickory is one of the world's largest.

 Hickory is home to the corporate headquarters of third-party logistics provider Transportation Insight, a member of North Carolina's top revenue tier of privately held businesses.
 In 2015, the company relocated its headquarters to the historic Lyerly Full Fashioned Mill in downtown Hickory.